Pair Steakhouse Classics With Build-Your-Own Martinis at the Wharf's Newest Restaurant

 Dining at the Wharf is akin to exploring the international pavilions at Epcot; Along a single strip, you can taste Korean, Thai, and Filipino cuisine at Kaliwa, Afro-Caribbean dishes at Kith and Kin, and Italian trattoria specials at Officina.
 But amazingly, the waterfront lacks the one kind of spot you can find all over DC: the steakhouse.
-Now Mi Vida chef Roberto Santibañez is helping bring charcoal-grilled steaks and build-your-own martinis to the Grill, currently open at the Wharf.
+Now Mi Vida chef Roberto Santibañez and restaurant group Knead Hospitality + Design are helping bring charcoal-grilled steaks and build-your-own martinis to the Grill, currently open at the Wharf.

 DC has been shaking off its steakhouse reputation, but the Grill leans into it with charred filet mignon and bone-in tomahawk steak.
 Cooked on a Josper grill imported from Spain, meat and fish can be ordered with classic sides like creamed spinach and twice-baked potatoes.
 The menu also features seafood dishes like oysters Rockefeller and crab cakes.